• Skip to primary navigation

 Yep!
 So, if you want to make a double or triple batch, go for it!
 You can freeze extras and just let them thaw before serving.

-These cookies, I think since they look like snowballs and they are so well-liked, are a Christmas cookie favorite.
+These Mexican wedding cake cookies, I think since they look like snowballs and they are so well-liked, are a Christmas cookie favorite.
 If you're doing a lot of holiday baking this year, be sure to check out my other cookie recipes and also my holiday yule log recipe!

-Making these Mexican wedding cake cookies for a shower?
+Making these cookies for a baby or bridal shower?

 You might also like my pink sherbet punch recipe.

-These cookies would also be super cute for a Frozen themed birthday party!
+These cookies would also be super cute for a Frozen themed or winter birthday party!

 This recipe for Mexican wedding cakes was featured on South Your Mouth!